MichaelsPlayground/NfcEmvCcReaderDevniedAdv/read_cc_workflow.md

 EMV Contactless specs are diverged.
 Each card scheme seems to have their own specification, although the basic protocols (APDU, Ber-TLV, EMV tags) are the common building blocks.
 There are kernels 2 through 7.

 A good introduction video to Mobile NFC payments by Simon Eumes.

+A single data like PAN is present in multiple places:- It present in Mag Track1
+It present in Mag Track2
+It present in 5A EMV Tag
+It present in 57 [track 2 equivalent data] EMV Tag.

+or expiry date
+It present in Mag Track1 and Track2
+It present in 57 [track 2 equivalent data] EMV Tag. it present in 5f24 emv tag.